drewbarontini/tmcss-book/source/intro.md

 What is Code School?
 --------------------

-If you're not familiar with Code School, it is an online platform for teaching web technologies.
+If you're not familiar with Code School, it is an online platform for learning web technologies.
 We have interactive courses teaching technologies like Ruby on Rails, Sass, Git, Angular, iOS, and a lot of other languages and frameworks.

 What am I responsible for?
 --------------------------